vo3xel/holocad-api/README.md

 # holocad-api
-Open API 3.0 specification for the XR4ALL project HoloCAD
+Open API 3.0 specification for the XR4ALL project HoloCAD.